Underwood-Inc/strixun-stream-suite/serverless/customer-api/PHASE_4_SETUP_INSTRUCTIONS.md

 **Option B: Automated Deployment via GitHub (Recommended)**

 The GitHub workflow will automatically:
-- [OK] Create KV namespace if it doesn't exist
+- ✓ Create KV namespace if it doesn't exist
-- [OK] Deploy the worker
+- ✓ Deploy the worker
-- [OK] Set secrets from GitHub repository secrets
+- ✓ Set secrets from GitHub repository secrets
-- [OK] Show deployment summary with KV namespace ID
+- ✓ Show deployment summary with KV namespace ID

 **To use automated deployment:**
 1. Ensure GitHub secrets are set (see `GITHUB_WORKFLOW_SETUP.md`)